FlutterPlaza/flygpt/README.md

 **Description:**
 FlyGPT is a **ChatGPT-inspired app** crafted with **Flutter** and **Serverpod**, designed for a seamless **multi-platform experience**.
 This project emphasizes the use of **code generation** with tools like **build_runner** and custom **build_generator** to streamline development and optimize performance across mobile, web, and desktop platforms.

 This is what it would look like at the end (for version 01).
-Check the video
+Check image to play the video

 [![Video Thumbnail](https://github.com/user-attachments/assets/3f1c8517-7a2e-45a2-8a56-83aa815bb990)](https://drive.google.com/file/d/15NOhZYwFODabwChTVdPrnzpjR-XcAsmt/view?usp=sharing)